 Before your A/B test

-Before running a test, make sure you know what your intentions are.
+Before running a test, clearly define the intention of the test.
 What’s the purpose of this test?
-Is it to look at conversion rates, impressions, etc. A clearly defined goal will help you in determining whether this test is successful, or not.
+Is it to look at conversion rates, impressions, etc. A clearly defined goal will help set guidelines for a success or unsuccessful test.

 2. Pick one variable to test

-While it’s great that you’re excited to test all sorts of variables, it’s best practice to test a single variable at a time.
-Otherwise, it will be hard for you to understand the exact element that causes a change in performance.
+While it’s great to be excited to test all sorts of variables, it’s best practice to test a single variable at a time.
+Otherwise, it will be hard to understand the exact element that causes a change in performance.

-3. Create two versions of your ad (Control and Variation)
+3. Create two versions of the ad (Control and Variation)

-Before you run your test, you should create two versions of your ad.
-Essentially these two ads are similar except for the variant you would like to test.
-See example below:
+Before running the test, create two versions of the ad.
+Essentially these two ads are similar except for the variant being tested.

-5. Decide how significant your results need to be
+5. Decide how significant results need to be

-Before starting your test it is important to establish how significant your results need to be to justify choosing one ad over another.
-For instance, if you have only made a very small change e.g. changed the colour of a button, you have to figure out how big of a difference between the two variants you will allow before determining a winner of the test.
-If colour A gets 15 conversions, while colour B gets 17 conversions will this be enough of a difference to determine a winner?
+Before starting the test it is important to establish how significant results need to be to justify choosing one ad over another.
+For instance, if you have only made a very small change (e.g. changed the colour of a button) they may not produce radically different results.
+If colour A gets 15 conversions, while colour B gets 17 conversions, will this be enough of a difference to determine a winner?
 To determine how significant your result should be you have to look at statistical significance.
-Your results are considered “significant” when they are very unlikely to have occurred by chance.
-Achieving statistical significance with a 95% confidence level means that your results will only occur by chance once in every 20 times.
-You can calculate your statistical significance by using this calculator.
+Results are considered “significant” when they are unlikely to have occurred by chance.
+Achieving statistical significance with a 95% confidence level means that results will only occur by chance once in every 20 times.
+Calculate your statistical significance by using this calculator.

 During your A/B test